 Turkey is one of the most popular destinations in Europe and its easy to see why.
 This country is the crossroads of East and West has been a melting pot of great civilizations for thousands of years.
-If you would like to travel, go backpacking or volunteer in Turkey search amazing trips and activities today.
+If you would like to travel, go backpacking, take a gap year, work or volunteer in Turkey search amazing trips and activities today.

 Turkey Travel Guide

 Travel to Turkey with One World 365 and search our amazing activities and trips perfect if you would like to go backpacking, take a gap year or volunteer in Turkey.
 View travel advice on our guide including tips for places to go, the best packages available and get information about costs, accommodation, transport, health and safety and how to visit Turkey on a budget.

 - Country Area - 783,500 km2

 - International Phone Code +90

 Winter generally runs from December, January, February and March which are the coldest months to visit.
 Here you can get flights and holidays at really cheap prices but don't expect to go swimming in the sea.
 The hottest months of the year are June, July, August and September where there is an average temperature of around 25 degree.

 At peak times it can go over 30 degrees so try to head to the Coast or get a hotel with a swimming pool during this time.
 May and October are also good times to visit Turkey especially if you are travelling with children, these two months are warm but not unbearably hot.

 While you are preparing for a visit to the mystical land of culture and history, you would need some preparations including getting a visa which is the most important thing to get before you land in Turkey.
 If you are worried about the visa process, then an easy option is to get it done online.
 The visa for Turkey is provided by the Turkish Government and the rules and the norms would change according to the country you are coming from.